imgag/aiDIVA/doc/install_additional_tools.md

 The folder of each respective tool can be moved to another place after the installation, they should be self contained.

-Just make sure to give the correct path to the tool in the configuration file.
+Just make sure to give the correct paths to the tools in the configuration file.

 ## ngs-bits
 Ngs-bits is used to annotate the VCF files.